Kingplayzfooty/WHSTechNotes/journal.md

 Over the break I used technology in a lot of ways seeing how its basically essential in our daily lives now.
 I used technology to purchase some new cleats for soccer.
 I used tech to stream on my twitch account when I was playing video games.
 And I used tech to edit some videos i've been working on.
 Technology helped me alot over the break, showing just how much I use it on the daily.

+# January 20, 2026

+One way technology can create fairness is by allowing different people of different races, religions, and different locations, all able to have the same opportuinties for any online education.
+For example people may want to persue a certain carrer path, but the education may not be a physical place they can go to for it, like college campuses or even just in person learning.
+I believe that technology can provide a more fair opportunity no matter your situation or differences with online education.
+This lets many different people still persue the carrer they want while having a fair opportunity as someone who may be going to a college or has access to a phyisical mentor/tutor.